arenekosreal/E5Renewer.Net/README.md

     Setting days is needed to be cautious, as it means `DayOfWeek` in program, check [here](https://learn.microsoft.com/en-us/dotnet/api/system.dayofweek#fields) to find out its correct value.

+> [!TIPS]
-    Tips: We support json, yaml and toml formats, just let their contents be equal, the configuration result is same.
+> We support json, yaml and toml formats, just let their contents be equal, the configuration result is same.

 3. Install .NET